yorku-ease/DataMigrationBenchmarkingTool/README.md

   *The Logs Reporter manages, parses, and stores logs to facilitate insight extraction.*

 ## Prerequisites
 For easy setup and deployment, all components of the framework are packaged as Docker containers.
-To run the tool, you'll need five machines, each with specific dependencies:
+To run the tool, you'll need to set up five components, each with specific dependencies:
 - Data Source Machine
 - Data Target Machine
 - Controller & Migration Engine: Docker